White House unveils $2.5B emergency coronavirus plan

 Senators returning to Washington after a weeklong recess will receive a classified briefing Tuesday morning on the government’s coronavirus response, a Senate aide said.
 A spokeswoman for Senate Appropriations Committee Chairman Richard Shelby, R-Ala., said the panel “will take their input into account as we continue to do our due diligence to determine what additional resources are necessary.”

-Democrats said the request is insufficient and said Trump’s attempt to go after existing Ebola prevention funding is dead on arrival.
+Democrats said the request was insufficient and that Trump’s attempt to go after existing Ebola prevention funding was dead on arrival.

 “All of the warning lights are flashing bright red.
 We are staring down a potential pandemic and the administration has no plan,” said Senate Minority Leader Chuck Schumer, D-N.Y., who blasted a shortage of kits to test for the virus and President Donald Trump’s proposed budget cuts to health agencies like the Centers for Disease Control and Prevention.
 “We have a crisis of coronavirus and President Trump has no plan, no urgency, no understanding of the facts or how to coordinate a response.”